From corporate to startup

 Good.Co, workplace personality assessment app (acquired by StepStone, a global job board based in Germany).
 I worked on marketing, community, content, & support.

-I was part of a nonprofit startup where I made our website and did marketing.
-It didn’t work out how we imagined, but the experience was humbling.
+I was part of a nonprofit startup where I made our website and did marketing/PR.
+It didn’t work out how we imagined but it was fun.
+Read about it on CBS Richmond

 I have a degree in psychology from Virginia Commonwealth University (go Rams!).